cloudmesh-community/fa19-516-168/project/report.md

 There are likely others

-- what is aws doing or not? - AWS data warehosue solution is AWS Redshift
+- what is aws doing or not? - AWS data warehouse solution is AWS Redshift
-- what is azure doing or not - Azure Synapse Analytics
+- what is azure doing or not - Azure Synapse Analytics isn sql base data warehouse and analytics solution by Azure
-- what is google doing - BigQuery by Goolge cloud
+- what is google doing - BigQuery by Goolge cloud solution for data warehouse

-how daes streaming contrast this effort?
+how does streaming contrast this effort?

 ## Architecture

-Definition of an OPenAPI for datawarehousing
+Definition of an OPenAPI for datawarehousing Programmatically control warehouse clusters, scale up and scale out of machines and perform database administration, DDL and DML commands.
 Limitations

-Are ther existing efforts?
+Are there existing efforts?

 TBD